What is an Upfit on a Work Truck?

 Standard Upfit vs Custom Upfits

-• Custom Upfits: Fully tailored builds with specialized layouts, fabrication, or hybrid bodies (like a dump + plow + spreader combo).
+• Custom: Tailored builds with hybrid layouts (like a dump + plow + spreader combo).

 Work Truck Upfit Price Breakdown